James & Lucy

 08 Dec 1948, Wed • Page 26

-NOTE: This site is first and foremost a family history journey to re-discover James & Lucy Allison and their son James Eadie and his wife Cissie Ramsden.
+NOTE: This site is first and foremost a family history journey to re-discover James & Lucy Allison and their son who is professionally known as James Eadie and his wife Cissie Ramsden.
 It also hopes to delve a little deeper into the lives of other performers who wowed the audiences with their eccentric dances and physical feats.
 I will continuing adding blog posts that map their lives and explore the acts and people they met along the way.